oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

 The samples provided in this section are for illustrative purposes only and are not to be interpreted as operational examples for actual systems.

-The following examples include Binary fields which are serialized in Base64url format.
-The examples show JSON-serialized Commands; the conversion of Base64url serialized values to Binary data and String display text is:
+The following examples include Binary fields which are encoded in Base64url format.
+The examples show JSON-serialized Commands; the conversion of Base64url values to Binary data and String display text is:

 | Base64url | Binary | Display String |
 | :--- | :--- | :--- |